 However, you can take steps to help your teen to stay focused when he's behind the wheel.

-Stop Your Teen From Being a Distracted Driver
+Stop Your Teen from Being a Distracted Driver

 Distracted driving includes many activities, such as talking on a cellphone, texting, eating and drinking, grooming, fiddling with electronics, or talking to a friend.
-These distractions are often more tempting to younger drivers than older ones who have more experience on the road—even though many adults are just as prone to divert their attention from the task at hand.
+These distractions are often more tempting to younger drivers than older ones who have more experience on the road—even though many adults are just as prone to diverting their attention from the task at hand.

 Here are tips to help your child drive safely: